Chapter Two – Time Changes All

 "You aren't, it's something I accept just as you must accept my burdens as yours.
 You are not the only one evil has its sights on."

 "You would have to ward off more than Remy if you take up with me, Logan – kings and despots are the bane of my existence."

 The shared a laugh, so many memories coming back to them.

 She chuckled.
 "No, no more bar brawls.
 I'm not a warrior like you, Logan no matter how freeing it may have been in the moment.
 But you better remember that I am fit to be a warrior's woman."

 He threw his head back and let out a loud guffaw.
 "That's my 'Ro.
 I've missed you, darlin'," he said.
 "I don't want to be without you anymore, never wanna go through something like this again."

 "To send me away if there's trouble derives the same result.
 Perhaps the solution is to accept that we cannot change the future but we can enjoy the moment.
 No one knows how long they have, is it not enough that we have today after all this time apart?"

-He pulled her into his arms then drew her closer still.
-"No more lies," he whispered before he kissed her and as she gave into his embrace, his kisses, the rain passed.
+He pulled her into his arms and drew her close.
+"No more lies," he whispered before he kissed her and as she gave into his embrace, his kisses, their love, the rain passed.